 (210) 233-1102

 Technicians enrolling in the MET 400 Series training can choose between a 100% Online option or a Hybrid format.
 The Online version requires 3-8 hours of weekly engagement and spans six weeks featuring weekly live webinars with an instructor.
-The Hybrid option includes the six weeks of online instruction, requiring 3-8 hours of engagement, followed by one week of hands-on training at the HTM Training Center of Excellence in Hudson, Ohio.
+The Hybrid option includes the six weeks of online instruction, requiring 3-8 hours of engagement, followed by one week of hands-on training at one of our Training Centers of Excellence.
 For more information, or group registrations, contact training@cbet.edu or call 210.233.1102.

 Course Overview